cangjielanguage/cangjie_docs/docs/dev-guide/source_en/multiplatform/cangjie-ios-objc.md

 ### ObjCFunc

-The `ObjCFunc` type is defined in the `objc.lang` package and is used to map Objective-C functions.
+The `ObjCFunc` type is defined in the `objc.lang` package and is used to map Objective-C function types.
 Its signature is as follows:

 <!-- compile -->